rstudio/keras3/man-src/optimizer_adamax/3-rendered.md

 so that their global norm is no higher than this value.

 @param use_ema
-Boolean, defaults to False.
-If True, exponential moving average (EMA) is applied.
+Boolean, defaults to FALSE.
+If TRUE, exponential moving average (EMA) is applied.
 EMA consists of computing an exponential moving average of the weights of the model (as the weight values change after each training batch), and periodically overwriting the weights with their moving average.

 @param ema_momentum
 Float, defaults to 0.99.
-Only used if `use_ema=True`.
+Only used if `use_ema=TRUE`.
 This is the momentum to use when computing the EMA of the model's weights:
 `new_average = ema_momentum * old_average + (1 - ema_momentum) *
 current_variable_value`.

 @param ema_overwrite_frequency
-Int or None, defaults to None.
-Only used if `use_ema=True`.
+Int or NULL, defaults to NULL.
+Only used if `use_ema=TRUE`.
 Every `ema_overwrite_frequency` steps of iterations, we overwrite the model variable by its moving average.
-If None, the optimizer
+If NULL, the optimizer
 does not overwrite model variables in the middle of training, and you need to explicitly overwrite the variables at the end of training by calling `optimizer.finalize_variable_values()`